neilscheuermann/neil-scheuermann/src/pages/blog/md/daily-review.md

 Just used this [stack overflow](https://stackoverflow.com/questions/1878974/redefine-tab-as-4-spaces) to set my **tab width** to 2 spaces, as it was defaulting to 8 spaces in my **./vimrc** and **markdown** files.

+## 2/7/2020

+I was reminded of the technique of taking a few **deep breath‘s** to re-center myself and give my mind a little boost.

+When I Google and learn about something at work, I’m **collecting** a lot of little **data points** and eventually they all come together to show me the **big picture**.
+I’m still making progress, even if it doesn’t feel like I am.

+I feel way more successful when I **plan out my approach** to my daily/weekly task and then **ask a teammate** what their thoughts are and how they would approach it.
+It saves me time and teaches me their mindset and approach.